wayofthebadger/sre-k8s/README.md

 # sre-k8s
 K8s deployment files

-To Delpoy app, ensure you've got Kubernetes installed locally or have a cluster you can test on
+To Deploy app, ensure you've got Kubernetes installed locally or have a cluster you can test on

 Run the following: